alexa-samples/skill-sample-nodejs-audio-player/single-stream/README.md

 aws dynamodb create-table --table-name my_radio --attribute-definitions AttributeName=userId,AttributeType=S --key-schema AttributeName=userId,KeyType=HASH --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5
 ```

-To minimize latency, we recommend to create the DynamDB table in the same region as the Lambda function.
+To minimize latency, we recommend to create the DynamoDB table in the same region as the Lambda function.

 When using DynamoDB, you also must ensure your Lambda function [execution role](http://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html) will have permissions to read and write to the DynamoDB table.
 Be sure [to add the following policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) to the Lambda function [execution role](http://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html):